Getting Started with IdentitySuite

 dotnet add package IdentitySuite.EntityFrameworkCore.PostgreSqlMySQL (Compatible with MySQL/MariaDB)

-You can follow the progress of this update on the official GitHub issue: Pomelo MySQL .NET 10 support issue .
+You can track the status of the official update here: Pomelo MySQL .NET 10 support issue .

 Important MySQL Requirements